EndPointCorp/end-point-blog/2023/05/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 </button>
 ```

 Pretty self-explanatory.
 We specify the name of the controller to use via the `data-controller` attribute.
-We also specify, via `data-action`, what method to invoke within that controller as a result of which DOM event. `click` in this case.
+We also specify, via `data-action`, what method to invoke within that controller as a result of which DOM event, `click` in this case.

 And that's basically all it takes to sprinkle some JavaScript on Hotwire apps.
 Stimulus does offer a few more useful features, which you can read more about in [the official documentation](https://stimulus.hotwired.dev/handbook/introduction).
 But for us for now, it's enough to know that it exists, and what's the main idea behind it.